hmyuuu/MIL-zh-demo/src/MIL/C04_Sets_and_Functions/S02_Functions.md

   sorry
 ```

--- SOLUTIONS:
-example : Injective f ↔ LeftInverse (inverse f) f := by
-constructor
-· intro h y
-apply h
-apply inverse_spec
-use y
-intro h x1 x2 e
-rw [← h x1, ← h x2, e]

-example : Injective f ↔ LeftInverse (inverse f) f :=
-⟨fun h y ↦ h (inverse*spec * ⟨y, rfl⟩), fun h x1 x2 e ↦ by rw [← h x1, ← h x2, e]⟩

-example : Surjective f ↔ RightInverse (inverse f) f := by
-constructor
-· intro h y
-apply inverse_spec
-apply h
-intro h y
-use inverse f y
-apply h

-example : Surjective f ↔ RightInverse (inverse f) f :=
-⟨fun h y ↦ inverse*spec * (h _), fun h y ↦ ⟨inverse f y, h _⟩⟩

--- BOTH:
-end

--- OMIT:
-/-
-..
-TODO: These comments after this paragraph are from Patrick.
-..
-We should decide whether we want to do this here.
-..
-Another possibility is to wait until later.
-..
-There may be good examples for the topology chapter,
-.. at which point, the reader will be more of an expert.

-..
-This may be a good place to also introduce a discussion of the choose tactic, and explain why you choose (!) not to use it here.

-..
-Typically, you can include:

-.. example {α β : Type\*} {f : α → β} : surjective f ↔ ∃ g : β → α, ∀ b, f (g b) = b :=
-.. begin
-.. split,
-.. { intro h,
-.. dsimp [surjective] at h, -- this line is optional
-.. choose g hg using h,
-.. use g,
-.. exact hg },
-.. { rintro ⟨g, hg⟩,
-.. intros b,
-.. use g b,
-.. exact hg b },
-.. end
-..
-Then contrast this to a situation where we really want a def outputting an element or a function, maybe with a less artificial example than your inverse.

-..
-We should also tie this to the "function are global" discussion, and the whole thread of deferring proofs to lemmas instead of definitions.
-There is a lot going on here, and all of it is crucial for formalization.
--/

 We close this section with a type-theoretic statement of Cantor's
 famous theorem that there is no surjective function from a set
 to its power set.
 See if you can understand the proof,
 and then fill in the two lines that are missing.

--- BOTH:
-section
-variable {α : Type\*}
-open Function

--- EXAMPLES:

 ```lean
 theorem Cantor : ∀ f : α → Set α, ¬Surjective f := by